<UPDATED NOV. 7, 2024

 JUDGES

-2024 judges include Cindi Rogan and Lena Ragusa
+2024 judges included Cindi Rogan and Lena Ragusa

 National Adult Spelling Bee; Long Beach, Calif.DICTIONARY